 iOS/iPadOS users have custom individual Notification settings for each app installed on the Device.
 So, here’s the way to Enable/Disable Mail notifications on iPhone/iPad. if Mail notification is enabled thereafter you can check the Notification settings for individual signed in mail account and prefer notification type like push/Fetch in the next solution.

-- Go to the Settings app on iPhone/iPad.
+- Go to the Settings app on the iPhone/iPad.

 - Scroll to Notifications option.